Please take a look at the following two minute video. It’s a good introduction to my stories about the use of data in the workplace.

 The spring numbers had been showing a nice increase and he was expecting May’s to look good also.
 When he received them they were off sharply and even down slightly from the previous year’s.
 He could not figure out why and knew he would need to be able to explain to his boss why they were down, so he came to me for help.

-One morning, many year ago, while peddling away on a Schwinn air-dyne stationary bicycle at the YMCA a thought came to me about how management responds to certain situations.
-After going over in my mind a couple of examples I have seen in the work place the words, Knee Jerk Management, came to mine.
+One morning, many years ago, while pedaling away on a Schwinn air-dyne stationary bicycle at the YMCA, a thought came to me about how management responds to certain situations.
+After going over in my mind, a couple of examples I have seen in the workplace, the words, Knee Jerk Management, came to mine.
 The following are a couple more examples.

 Each year in the small town where I live the enrollment figures for the local community college are published in the newspaper.
 If the full time equivalents are up over the previous year the paper reacts with very positive headlines but if the enrolment is down a few it sends out a very grim forecast about what might happen to the college; implying that the eighty-three year old institution might have to close its doors.
 The next day’s paper will have several articles criticizing the college administration and demanding to know what they are going to do to get the headcount back up where it belongs.
 So, the administration goes about trying to guess why the enrolment is down and what new solutions and programs it can try.
 No one seems to want to look at the enrolment figures over time.
 They just seem to focus on the current year’s data verses the previous year’s data.
 What they need to do is a good analysis of many years’ of data, of course, understanding that the old data may not be collected using the same methods how a full time equivalent was defined.
 Once the data is collected and the common causes of enrolment variation determined, then and only then, should a hypothesis be made and action taken.
 One of the mistakes many managers make is treating a common process cause of variation as if it is a special cause of variation and making some profound management decision to immediately fix the problem.
 And just cause more variation in the system.